ocelotpotpie/HelpHelp/pve.md

 There is a warp sign there that will return you to the overworld.

 All normal server rules apply in MapWorld, including no NSFW builds.

+### Minecarts
+> Fast minecarts on PvE

+Minecarts on PvE run at up to double vanilla Minecraft minecart speed, thanks to the HyperCarts plugin (https://github.com/NerdNu/HyperCarts).
+In order to boost a minecart to its theoretical maximum speed, you may need to lay powered rails considerably closer together than you would in vanilla Minecraft.
+If you don't care about speed, the standard rail designs you used in vanilla will work just fine.

+If you have problems (with lag or minecart physics acting up) you can set a personal speed limit for minecarts that you ride in.
+Use `/cart-speed 0.4` to set your personal speed limit to normal, vanilla speed.
+Use `/cart-speed 0.8` to set the speed limit to the server-wide maximum.
+Or specify some other number for an in-between speed.
+Your personal speed limit is saved forever.
+You can check your current speed limit with `/cart-speed`.

+Chest and hopper carts always run at the maximum speed configured server-wide.

 ### ModReqs